[4 MIN READ]

-It doesn’t matter if you eat a heart-healthy diet, adding too much alcohol to your diet can significantly increase your risk for heart disease because it increases your blood pressure.
+It doesn’t matter if you eat a heart-healthy diet—drinking too much alcohol can significantly increase your risk for heart disease because it increases your blood pressure.

 Heavy drinking can also increase the amount of fat in the blood (triglycerides), and too much of this fat can lead to a buildup of plaque in the arteries.
 Over time, this plaque can reduce blood flow and increase the risk of a heart attack or stroke.

 How much is too much?
 The AHA recommends men have no more than one to two drinks per day and women have no more than one drink a day.
 A drink is four ounces of wine, 12 ounces of beer or one-and-a-half ounces of liquor.

 Although researchers are still looking for a direct link, studies have shown that poor dental health may translate to poor heart health.